 Do you want more comments on your blog?

-Blogging tip: Want more comments on your blog?
-Try writing short, discussion-based posts no longer than 275 words long.
+Content length tip: Want more comments on your blog?
+Try writing short-form, discussion-based content no longer than 275 words long.
 (Share that on Twitter?)

 Keep in mind, short posts rarely get shared widely on social media sites like Twitter and Facebook.
 They also have a tough time ranking on search engines and are bad for SEO.
 If you’re trying to build an audience, I wouldn’t recommend focusing solely on short posts.